Chirality Cannot Be Ferroic in Enantiomorphic Space-Groups

-The second, even more surprising situation arises when the common parent phase belongs to a Sohncke space group that is non-enantiomorphic (i.e., it lacks mirror symmetry but is not inherently chiral).
-For those Sohncke groups, we found that, in some cases, opposite handedness can be linked to the condensation of two distinct irreducible representations (e.g. $P4_2$ space group where $Z_3$ and $Z_4$ give the $P4_1$ and $P4_3$ enantiomorphic space groups, respectively).
+The second, even more surprising situation arises when the common parent phase belongs to a Sohncke space group that is non-enantiomorphic (i.e., it lacks improper rotation symmetry but is not inherently chiral).
+For those Sohncke groups, we have identified explicit examples in which opposite handedness can be linked to the condensation of two distinct zone boundary irreducible representations (e.g. $P4_2$ space group where $Z_3$ and $Z_4$ give the $P4_1$ and $P4_3$ enantiomorphic space groups, respectively~\cite{GomezOrtiz-25}).
 Since the two resulting enantiomorphic structures are mirror images of each other, their common parent structure (recovered when the order parameter amplitude vanishes) must itself be invariant under mirror symmetry.
 This means that the parent phase, despite belonging to a chiral Sohncke space group, must contain an achiral structural motif.

 Contrary to the enantiomorphic space groups, where enantiomorphs arise from different orientations of the same irreducible representation (i.e. different order parameter directions), here they originate from entirely separate irreducible representation.
 To preserve chiral symmetry in the parent achiral phase, these channels must be exactly degenerate, e.g. as reported in Ref.~\cite{GomezOrtiz-25} for Sr$_2$As$_2$O$_7$ in the $P4_2$ space group, where the $Z_3$ and $Z_4$ unstable phonon modes have the same frequency and give the same gain of energy.
 This degeneracy between distinct irreducible representations typically suggests a first-order phase transition as the system must choose between competing symmetry-distinct instabilities~\cite{Toledano-87}.
 Finally, domain walls between oppositely handed regions in this scenario are unique as they will involve the suppression of one instability and the concurrent growth of the other.